ohnx/gotodo/API.md

 #### Behaviour

-* If `token` is a valid primary token:
-    * If `authority` is present and is equal to the contents of `token`, invalidate the token.
-    * Else if `username` and `password` are present and valid, invalidate the token.
+* If `username` and `password` are present and valid, invalidate the token.
-    * Else, return an error.
-* Else If `token` is a valid secondary or tertiary token:
+* Else if `authority` is present
-    * If `authority` is present and a valid primary token, invalidate the token.
+    * If `token` is a primary token and equal to the contents of `authority`, invalidate the token.
-    * Else if `username` and `password` are present and valid, invalidate the token.
+    * Else if `token` is a secondary or tertiary token and `authority` is a primary token, invalidate the token.
     * Else, return an error.
 * Else, return an error.